 We all have things that make us nuts at the holidays and they may have deep roots.
 The obvious stuff relates to one’s own family history but there is a lot of baggage that comes from the outside world too.
 Knowing what sets you off and being able to step back and ask yourself, “Does this belong to me?” can do a lot to ameliorate hair-trigger reflexive reactions.
 Being able to recognize if and when you are picking up a collective energy that doesn’t belong to you is also a good skill to cultivate, especially during the holidays.
 It helps to be able to unplug yourself from these jolts, and knowing the question to ask can really make a difference.
 Ask it often.
 Ask it and listen to the answer.
 Act, then, accordingly.

 Too long/didn’t read: “Does this belong to me?”

 The holiday season can be stressful for any number of reasons.
 It can also be a wonderful time of the year.
 It can be both, for within us we contain multitudes.
 Self-awareness, though, a few good resources, and–ultimately–the willingness to question and pause before reacting can do wonders for you.
 Try it and see!

 No matter which holiday you celebrate, or if you celebrate none at all, I wish you all the very best.
-Onward and upward (in your favorite black lizard cowboy boots if that’s your jam), and let’s see what 2018 brings us!
+Onward and upward (in your favorite black lizard cowboy boots if that’s your jam), and let’s see what the new year brings us!